wkentaro/labelme/README.md

+## What am I using labelme for?

+I am fine-tuning detector models that *almost* work in the target domain, but not quite.
+In particular, I'm fine-tuning [MegaDetector](https://github.com/agentmorris/MegaDetector/) (MD) for cases where it [struggles](https://github.com/agentmorris/MegaDetector/blob/main/megadetector-challenges.md), but still has some signal.
+In these cases, if you use MD to generate boxes, you will get many target objects and save yourself *gobs* of time in building a training set, but you will miss some target objects entirely, and you will have to use a sufficiently low confidence threshold that you get a bunch of junk.
+Before I do any labelme work, I do an aggressive [repeat detection elimination](https://github.com/agentmorris/MegaDetector/tree/main/api/batch_processing/postprocessing/repeat_detection_elimination) pass, but still, there's some junk, and some misses, but mostly good boxes, and I want to clean all that up to make a new training set.

+I compared a few OSS labeling tools and found that none *quite* supported this scenario, since the common path is still the one where you're making boxes from scratch.
+But labelme was the easiest to populate with bounding boxes from ML results, and by far the easiest for me to modify (all in Python, no fancy-schmancy Web infrastructure).

 ## Why did I fork labelme?

 I wanted to add a few UI features specific to the scenario where boxes are prepopulated from detector-generated boxes, to generate data I could use to train new detectors.
 This scenario has a few unique UI requirements: